thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

                         true);

         /*
-         * Set the computed message as the body of the tag */ structureHandler.setBody(i18nMessage, false); // false == 'non-processable'
+         * Set the computed message as the body of the tag, HTML-escaped and
+         * non-processable (hence the 'false' argument) */ structureHandler.setBody(HtmlEscape.escapeHtml5(i18nMessage), false);

     }

 }
 ```

+### Accessing i18n messages

 Note that we are accessing the message externalization system with: